What is the Eurosystem Collateral Management System (ECMS)?

 National central banks’ communities may also need to adapt their systems to be ready to use the ECMS.
 National central banks will conduct testing activities with their communities before the launch to ensure that they are ready to migrate to the new system.
 Further information on the ECMS’ functionalities will be provided at the appropriate time.

-The ECB has published this Business Description Document to assist counterparties, central securities depositories and triparty agents in adapting their systems.
+The ECB has published a Business Description Document, Info Pack and other technical documentation to assist counterparties, central securities depositories and triparty agents in adapting their systems.

 The new system will not alter existing business and legal relationships between counterparties and national central banks – counterparties, central securities depositories and triparty agents will still contact their usual interlocutors at the relevant national central bank, and national central banks will continue to collect counterparties’ bids in Eurosystem credit operations.